RedFox20/Mama/README.md

 Custom build systems are also supported.
 For additional documentation explore: [build_target.py](mama/build_target.py)

-## Who is this for?
+## Who is this FOR?
-Anyone who develops cross-platform C++ libraries or applications which target Windows, Linux, macOS, iOS, Android, Raspberry.
+Anyone who develops cross-platform C++ libraries or applications which target any combination of [Windows, Linux, macOS, iOS, Android, Raspberry].
 And anyone who is not satisfied with system-wide dependencies and linker bugs caused by incompatible system-wide libraries on Linux.

+If you require an easy to use, reproducible project/namespace scoped package+build system, this is for you.
+Your builds will not rely on hard to setup system packages, all you need to do is type `mama build`.

-## Who is this not for?
+## Who is this NOT for?
-Single platform projects with platform specific build and package management systems such as Linux exclusive G++ projects or iOS-only cocoapods.
+Single platform projects with platform specific build configuration and system wide dependency management such as Linux exclusive G++ projects using apt-get libraries or iOS-only apps using cocoapods.

 ## Setup For Users
 1. Get python 3.6 and PIP
 2. `$ pip install mama --upgrade`
+3. `$ cd yourproject`
 3. `$ mama init` which creates a `mamafile.py` and patches your CMakeLists.txt
 4. (optional) Manual setup: Create your own `mamafile.py` (examples below) and add this to your CMakeLists.txt:
 ```cmake